 The hypothesis that this study seeks to verify are as stated below: H0a: There is no significant impact of capital adequacy on ROA and ROE.
 H1a: There is a significant impact of capital adequacy on ROA and ROE.
 H0b: There is no significant impact of asset quality on ROA and ROE.
 H1b: There is a significant impact of asset quality in ROA and ROE.
-H1c: There is no significant impact of m. efficiency on ROA and ROE.
+H0c: There is no significant impact of m. efficiency on ROA and ROE.
 H1c: There is a significant impact of m. efficiency on ROA and ROE.
-H1d: There is no significant impact of liquidity on ROA and ROE.
+H1c: There is a significant impact of m. efficiency on ROA and ROE.
+H0d: There is no significant impact of liquidity on ROA and ROE.
 H1d: There is a significant impact of liquidity in ROA and ROE.
 H1d: There is a significant impact of liquidity in ROA and ROE.
-H1d: There is a significant impact of size on ROA and ROE.
 H1e: There is no significant impact of asset size on ROA and ROE.
+H1e: There is a significant impact of asset size on ROA and ROE.